 - You will be responsible for any charges (e.g. housing, tuition, etc.) incurred during the appeal period.

 - Once your suspension has been processed, you may not enter any Ohio State campus, facility, grounds, or sponsored event without the express permission of Student Conduct or the Vice President for Student Life, or their designee.
 Permissions are granted on a limited basis.
 Attending a scheduled appointment with a Student Conduct staff member does not require the Vice President’s approval.

-- All other requests should be directed to Matt Couch, PhD, Associate Dean of Students.
+- All other requests should be directed to Ryan Lovell, Associate Dean of Students.

 - While suspended, your presence on campus without express permission may result in your arrest for trespassing.